 In 2005 he moved to Australia to become Director of the Housing and Community Research Unit at the University of Tasmania.
 It was here that he led national initiatives to raise the profile of urban affairs, and public housing more specifically.
 He started work at the University of York in 2009 where he has taken a more emphatic interest in questions of social harm, urban life and crime more generally.
 He is the author, co-author or editor of over 80 articles, chapters and reports.

 My work takes social problems as the focus and basis of my empirical, theoretical and applied research.
-Since my doctoral work on the displacement of households from gentrification in London I have been concerned with the lack of attention on such issues and inequities.
-My research has endeavoured to connect the choices of affluent and rich households with the traditional foci of much sociological and social geographical work which has tended to emphasise the poor, disorderly and excluded without seeing these issues as part of larger urban, housing and social systems which are themselves deeply divided and unequally structured.
-A key element of my work has therefore been to integrate high income groups into sociological and public debates about urban disorder, anti-social behaviour and inequalities of access to security and safety.
+Since my doctoral work on the displacement of households from gentrification in London I have been concerned with the lack of attention on these issues.
+My research has endeavoured to connect the choices of affluent and rich households with the traditional foci of much sociological and social geographical work which has tended to emphasise the poor, disorderly and excluded without seeing these issues as symptoms of the divisions and inequalities of many urban, housing and social systems.
+A central aim of my work has been to integrate high income groups into sociological and public debates about urban disorder, anti-social behaviour and inequalities of access to security and safety.

-Rowland is keen to work with research students with interests around the intersecting areas of urban, housing, political and criminological studies that relate to questions of local security, disorder, social exclusion, noise/sound and patterns of poverty and wealth in urban life.
+Rowland is keen to work with research students with interests around the intersecting areas of urban, housing, political and criminological studies in line with his research experience to date.

 Atkinson, R. and Winlow, S. (eds.)
 (2012) New Directions in Crime and Deviance, London: Routledge.